lukasb23/ib-api-project/README.md

 The *ib-api-project* got a little bit more than a fun side project for playing around with stock data...
 A big thanks goes to Ewald de Wit for creating the great Python framework [ib_inysnc](https://github.com/erdewit/ib_insync), massively simplyfying the interaction with the - not always intuitive - Interactive Brokers API.
-In this repo, you'll find a little part of the things I did with *ib_insync* and the IB API, which might help getting the workflow more easily.
+In this repo, you'll find a little part of the things I did with [ib_inysnc](https://github.com/erdewit/ib_insync) and the IB API, which might help getting the workflow more easily when you're starting out.

 The first two programs (*01_share_extractor.py*, *02_file_generator.py*) extract historical stock data - in particular moving shares, i.e. shares that were at least 4% up or down at a certain trading day - as csv-files into the local directory.